 ^{} Students must meet requirements of the Texas Success Initiative (TSI), including assessment prior to enrollment in any college-level coursework and any indicated developmental education or other strategy for achieving college readiness.

 ^{} AERM 2171 MUST be taken as a co-requisite with AERM 2172.

-AVIATION MAINTENANCE TECHNOLOGY - POWERPLANT CERTIFICATE
+AVIATIONMAINTENANCE TECHNOLOGY-POWERPLANT CERTIFICATE

-Certificate of Completion Program AVIA.T002.UG • Northwest Campus Only
+AVIA.T002.UG • Northwest Campus Only